NoroffFEU/development-platforms/mysql-case-study.md

 MySQL supports JSON (Javascript Object Notation).
 JSON stores it's values inside an object with key value pairs.
 E.G. { key: "value", key2: 29 }
-MySQL automatically valiadates the document when storing JSON instead of a string.
+MySQL automatically validates the document when storing JSON instead of a string.
-JSON stored in JSON columns allows for opimized storage, quicker conversion because JSON is stored as a binary format with a structure that enables the server to look up objects dirctly by key or array indexes.
+JSON stored in JSON columns allows for optimized storage, quicker conversion because JSON is stored as a binary format with a structure that enables the server to look up objects directly by key or array indexes.

-#### Statments and Functions
+#### Statements and Functions

-MySQL has a large and comprehensive list of built in statements and funtions that makes it easier to perform taskt.
+MySQL has a large and comprehensive list of built in statements and functions that makes it easier to perform tasks.

-Statements in MySQL unsually starts with one of the following keywords: SELECT, SHOW, INSERT, UPDATE, DROP, DELETE, ALTER, CREATE, USE.
+Statements in MySQL usually starts with one of the following keywords: SELECT, SHOW, INSERT, UPDATE, DROP, DELETE, ALTER, CREATE, USE.
-This enables the user to manipulate data in the database using a Stuctured Query Language.
+This enables the user to manipulate data in the database using a Structured Query Language.

 Functions are pre-build programs that takes parameters and returns a value or completes a task based on the parameters passed by the developer.